303sec/noted/README.md

 Opens the text editor (as above), which will open with pre-populated title, tags and category.

+### Add Idea

+Adds an idea to the idea dir.
+Identical to add item except with the directory.

+`noted add-idea`

+### Add Bug Report

+Adds a new bug report, exactly like add-item.

+`noted add-bugreport`

 ## Tag Guide

-### Formats

-There will be a variety of formats for noted documents, that correspond to the following tags:
+There will be a variety of tags that define documents in Noted, a definitive list of these tags is as follows:

 * resource
 * wordlist